General Hospital

 Thank you, Belle! 🙂

 Food for thought…Everyone has their own way of accepting an award.
 Viola had hers, and I can’t say I blame her…certainly not on racial grounds.
 It was 75 years ago Hattie McDaniel graciously accepted her Academy award as best supporting actress in Gone With The Wind.
 She was incidentally the first negro, as she was called then, to receive one, in a segregated venue where her director had to get special permission for her to be admitted and given a table.
-Since then there has been Sidney Poitier, Denzel, Whoopi, Harry Belafonte, and others that have won awards, and continued… Read more »
+Since then there has been Sidney Poitier, Denzel, Whoopi, Harry Belafonte, and others that have won awards, and continued to pave the way with more and more challenging roles.
+But always with other nominees and audiences over-whelmingly white.

 I still think the reaction to Nancy is ridiculous..However, I don’t think she helped get her point across by stating her opinion that Viola wasn’t discriminated against.
 Perhaps she was at some point before she got on Times 100 most influential list or before her numerous awards including the Academy Awards, Tony Awards, Emmy….among others.